draca-be/atlassian-jira-software/README.md

 This image enables you to run [Atlassian JIRA Software](https://www.atlassian.com/software/jira/software).

-It is based on [alpine-java](https://hub.docker.com/r/anapsix/alpine-java/) to provide an as small as possible image.
+It is based on Alpine Linux to provide an as small as possible image.
+* Versions prior to 7.12 (or service desk 3.15) use [alpine-java](https://hub.docker.com/r/anapsix/alpine-java/) to provide an Oracle JDK.
+* Starting from 7.13 (or service desk 3.16) [adoptopenjdk/openjdk8](https://hub.docker.com/r/adoptopenjdk/openjdk8/) is used since Atlassian supports OpenJDK from this version.

 # Notice